 A typical meal might be a seafood and avocado starter; followed by fish filet in a ratatouille sauce or chicken Provencal over wild rice from the Camargue; a selection of local cheeses; and a tart made with the fruit of the season.
 It really depends on what looks best in the market.

-The market tour, group cooking session and lunch with local wines costs €50 for adults and €30 for kids age 8 to 18.
+The market tour, group cooking session and lunch with local wines costs €50 for adults and €30 for kids age 8 to 18; add to that the cost of ingredients which everyone shares.
 Please book at least five days ahead and let William know how many are in your party; also let him know how to reach you (home or hotel number, cell number and email, please).
 The party only happens if there are six participants and the max group size is ten.
 For more info or to book: email@example.com or 06 07 82 66 63.

 Photos: (1) A guest at a recent "Home from the Market..." cooking session at Provence Paradise.
 (2) A stall at the Wednesday market in St. Remy.
 (3, 4) Two of the dishes prepared during a recent ''Home from the Market..." session were a main course of free-range game hen with Provencal "smashed" potatoes and a dessert called "Belle Helène."
 The first course was an avocado soufflé with gambas and a cheese course came before dessert.